burespe1/FRAME/materials/leaflet2020.md

 ## Keeping pace with today’s world
 FRAME has been evolving for over 20 years and already covers many ITS topics including Traffic Management, and Traveler Information.
-It is being updated to include the Priority Actions in the European ITS Directive, such as eCall, National Access Points (NAP) and Truck Parking.
+It is being updated to include the Priority Actions of the European ITS Directive, such as eCall and traffic and travel information services; and as required by the Delegated acts, the National Access Points (NAP).

 ## A complete picture of the value chain
 Your organisation is more than the systems it builds and/or operate,